jbanday808/Terraform-Full-Course-Aws/lessons/day05/README.md

 # Day 5/28 - Terraform Variables Demo

-A simple demo showing the three types of Terraform variables using a basic S3 bucket.
+A simple demo using an S3 bucket to explain the three types of Terraform variables.

 ## 🎯 Three Types of Variables

 ### 1. **Input Variables** (`variables.tf`)
-Values you provide to Terraform - like function parameters
+Values you pass into Terraform so your configuration stays flexible
 ```hcl
 variable "environment" {
   description = "Environment name"